No Time for Housekeeping

 I have identified a common pitfall among household managers — not acting as managers at home.
 Most people do not apply in their homes the skill set that makes them successful at work.
 But why not?

 If you work outside the house, you have managed to keep your job, staying on top of things.
 Regardless of the type of work you do, there are out-of-the-ordinary projects and day-to-day ones.
-Those routine tasks most likely comprise the backbone of your job.
+Those routine tasks comprise the backbone of your job.
 Whether you supervise those tasks or execute them, the responsibility is yours.
 If you stopped ensuring those processes are thoroughly performed, things would go south rapidly.

 Why can’t we all plan and execute like actual managers at home?
 One might think it is because home is where we rest and want to think of things other than chores and duties.